Business Modeling

 Business Modeling Standards

 Dragon1 supports business modelling in any framework or method.
 How can that be?
-Well, you can create metamodels yourself, set up modeling rules (a crud matrix) to go with that metamodel and configure model types, reference or example models, and model shapes or icons.
+You can create metamodels, set up modeling rules (a crud matrix) to go with that metamodel, and configure model types, reference or example models, and model shapes or icons.
 These five ingredients together form a framework or method.

-We have already set up and configured three standards for you: The Business Model Canvas and Business Model Generation and the Dragon1 Business Modeling Language.
-You only need to create an account and log in and you are on your way.
+We have already configured three standards for you: The Business Model Canvas and Business Model Generation, and the Dragon1 Business Modeling Language.
+You only need to create an account and log in, and you will be on your way.
 You can make use of the Help pages to guide you in the process of creating a business model.
-If you need more assistance, or you buy a PRO license, you can make use of the service desk.
+You can use the service desk if you need more assistance or have to buy a PRO license.

 What Others Say About Modeling Businesses

-There are many websites out there with approaches and Business Model examples.
-So what is a good starting point to start your journey?
+Many websites exist with approaches and Business Model examples.
+So, what is a good starting point for your journey?
 Next, to this website, you might be interested in visiting this site:

 Get Started

 Do you also want to create an artistic business model?
 Purchase a Dragon1 PRO user license here and log in.
-Read the Help on how to create a business model and start up the Visual Designer to create one yourself AND do business model analysis with it.
+Please read the Help on creating a business model and start up the Visual Designer to create one yourself AND do business model analysis with it.

 Architecting Solutions